dorzhey/scgog/design_documents/draw_io/data_sources.md

 # Data Sources

-papers on scRNA-seq and ATAC-seq
+.h5 and .tsv data from 10X PBMC